 - Periodically -- for example, every day.

-- At a random time-of-day, to even out workload on the Privileged Access Manager service.
+- At a random time-of-day, to even out workload on the Bravura Privilege service.

-Randomizing privileged passwords on laptops and other mobile devices
+Randomizing privileged passwords on laptops or rapidly provisioned VMs

-- On mobile devices, the endpoint initiates the password change process.
+- On laptops, the endpoint initiates the password change process.